Scripture Reading: Philippians 3 - 4 ...

 The "secret of being content" is found in knowing that your strength comes from your relationship with Christ.
 He is always with you.
 You are never alone.
 "And my God will meet all your needs according to His glorious riches in Christ Jesus" (4:19).
 When your desire is to bring glory to the God who saved you, peace is yours, for He is at work in your life from beginning to end.
 So Paul concludes, "The grace of the Lord Jesus Christ be with your spirit.
 Amen" (4:23).

 Don't let your mind and your heart get bogged down with the "stuff" of this world.
-All of us have to deal with things we don't like and we would rather avoid, but God gives His children all we need to overcome the negative thoughts that so easily creep into our minds.
-Ask Him to help you today to set your mind on being like Christ and remember that you CAN do what God calls you to do, through the strength that is yours through your oneness with Christ.
+In the midst of trials, God gives His children all we need to overcome the negative thoughts that so easily creep into our minds.
+Ask Him to help you today to set your mind on being like Christ and remember that you CAN do what God calls you to do, through the strength that is yours through your oneness with Christ (4:13).
 "To our God and Father be glory for ever and ever.
 Amen" (4:20).

 "Father, You have given me joy in the knowledge that the righteousness of Christ is mine by faith.
 Now I desire to be like Christ, to think and to act as He did as He walked and lived in this world.
 Fill me with Your Spirit and help me to find my peace and contentment in trusting You and serving You.
 Thank You, Father, for Your promise to me and to all who believe that when Jesus returns we will be made like Him, for we shall see Him as He is!
 In Jesus' name, Amen"